Vote Safer San Diego

 SECURE.
 Seal your completed ballot in your postage paid envelope.
 Be sure to sign it, date it and return it by mail promptly so it is received well before Election Day.
 Your signature is required for your ballot to count!
-Sign your name like it appears on your driver’s license or ID card.
+Sign your name like when you registered to vote.
+Or, if you registered to vote at the DMV, sign your name as it appears on your driver’s license or identification card.

-You can track your ballot every step of the way by signing up for “Where’s My Ballot?”
+If you returned your ballot by US Postal Service, you can track it by signing up for “Where’s My Ballot?”
 Sign up now to receive notifications.

-Ballots will be mailed to all registered voters starting the week of October 5.
-If you haven’t received yours by October 14, call the Registrar of Voters at (858) 565-5800.
+Ballots will be mailed to all registered voters starting the week of March 8.
+If you live in the 79th assembly district and haven’t received yours by March 16, call the Registrar of Voters at (858) 565-5800.

 Will there be polling places?

 Make sure you go to your assigned polling place.
-You can find your assigned polling place on the back of your Sample Ballot and Voter Information Pamphlet or you can look it up online.
+You can find your assigned polling place inside your mail ballot packet or you can look it up online.